 Rotate between a grass-type plant (corn) and broad-leaf plant (lettuce) to bread weed cycles that tend to go along with specific plants.
 While this is most often given in farming systems, the advice holds true today for backyard gardeners.
 Break your growing pattern to break disease and weed cycles.

 Reduce the seed bank.

 Do NOT allow weeds to go to seed.
 Every plant you miss is a ton of work next year.
 It’s far easier to take a few extra minutes this year rather than go at them next year all over again.
 Yeah, I know – easier said than done – but…

 If you have a choice of seeds you’re going to sow – always sort and sow the largest.
 This can be tricky with small seed or uniform seed but with seed such as squash or corn, you can see differences in seed size in many varieties (particularly if you’re saving your own seed).

-These four tips are simple ways to reduce weeds.
+These five tips are simple ways to reduce weeds.